mluevanos/mluevanos/README.md

 *Public Relations & Organizational Communication Emphasis*

+## **Etc**
-- I'm currently working on a React app for a restaurant.
+- Currently working on a React app for a restaurant.
-- I'm currently reading Eloquent Javascript.
+- Reading Eloquent Javascript.
-- I'm looking to collaborate on .Net projects.
+- Looking to collaborate on .Net projects.

-:heart: democracy
-:heart: movies
-:heart: animals
-:heart: traveling
+❤️ democracy ❤️ movies ❤️ animals ❤️ traveling